Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part1.md

 | . | 3             | 7         |
 | , | 0             | 1         |

-But what really is important is the number of times these instructions are executed at runtime.
+But what's really important is the number of times these instructions are executed at runtime.
 In that case we can [modify our interpreter][prof] to count the number of instructions being executed: